Publications on PTEN inhibition and nerve regeneration

 Long-term consequences of conditional genetic deletion of PTEN in the sensorimotor cortex of neonatal mice

-Dr. Liu is the first author on the 2010 Nature Neuroscience article which described regeneration in the corrticospinal tract for the first time in history.
+Dr. Liu is the first author on the 2010 Nature Neuroscience article which described regeneration in the corrticospinal tract.
 At the time Dr. Liu was a post doctoral reseacher in Zhigang He’s lab at Harvard University.
 Dr. Liu set up his own lab at Hong Kong University.
 He has been studying PTEN inhibition in chronic spinal cord injury.
 In this current article from Journal of Neuroscience, Dr. Liu shows robust regeneration at seven months after PTEN inhibition in chronic spinal cord injured mice.

 Conditional genetic deletion of PTEN after a spinal cord injury enhances regenerative growth of CST axons and motor function recovery in mice